 The Cuban-European Youth Academy (CuE) stands for transatlantic cultural exchange beyond borders, for cooperation and support for youth, for give and take, hospitality, sustainability and continuity in education.
-Founded in 2014 by Thomas Hengelbrock and the Academy Balthasar Neumann, the Academy and the CuE Orchestra constitutes the only Cuban-European orchestra in the world.
+It was founded in 2014 by Thomas Hengelbrock and the Academy Balthasar Neumann, and is supported by the German Foreign Ministry.
+Foreign Minister Sigmar Gabriel is its patron.
+The transatlantic orchestra projects of CuE were initiated by the Academy Balthasar Neumann and the Rheingau Music Festival and first implemented in the summer of 2015 – with a rehearsal phase near Wiesbaden and a final concert at the Rheingau Music Festival.
+The Cuban-European Youth Academy and the CuE Orchestra is the only Cuban-European orchestra in the world.
 Beyond the orchestral work, it forms chamber ensembles, gives master courses and presents workshops.
 One focus of the musical work is on contemporary Cuban music and the classical European symphonic orchestra repertoire.
-After its launch in 2015, the Cuban-European Youth Orchestra also performed in Cuba in 2016; this summer, it makes its Berlin debut at the finale of Young Euro Classic.
-The CuE is supported both by the Rheingau Music Festival and the Foreign Ministry of Germany; its patron is Foreign Minister Sigmar Gabriel.
+In 2017 the Rheingau Music Festival has enabled the continued financing of this joint project and its transatlantic orchestra, combined with a concert at the Kurhaus Wiesbaden and the world premiere of the work commissioned by the Rheingau Music Festival from the young Cuban violinist Jenny Peña Campo.

 Sophie Pacini, a 26-year-old native of Munich, made her concert debut at the age of nine, playing Haydn’s Concerto in D-Major.
 At the age of ten, she began studying with Karl-Heinz Kämmerling in Salzburg, adding further studies with Pavel Gililov later.
 One important supporter was Martha Argerich, whom she played for spontaneously at an Italian hotel, whereupon the prominent pianist invited her to her festival in Lugano in 2010.
 Sophie Pacini has performed at the Ruhr Piano Festival, at the Lockenhaus Chamber Music Festival and the Mecklenburg-Vorpommern Festival.
 This season, the daughter of an Italian professor of literature has been invited as a soloist with the Gewandhaus Orchestra Leipzig, the Bournemouth Symphony and the Tonhalle Orchestra Zurich.
 She also released her fourth CD featuring works by Beethoven and Liszt; her previous solo albums covered Schumann, Liszt and Chopin, and she also released a CD with piano concertos by Mozart and Schumann.
 In 2014 Sophie Pacini won an Echo Classic Award.